strange-v/RemoteWebViewClient/README.md

   haip: homeassistant           # your Home Assistant url or IP
   starturl: https://github.com  # set url: "self-test" to initiate the self-test
   delay: 5min                   # time till displaybacklight turns off
+                                # If you want the display to stay always on, just delete the code in the two marked blocks below.

 esphome:
   name: ${name}-${number}